luqian2017/SystemDesign/Architecture/Acronym.md

 NFS: Network File System
 NoSQL: Not only SQL
 NUMA: Non-Uniform Memory Access (SMP architecture)
-NWR: used in Amazon Dynamo
+NWR: N is # of replicas, W is # of write replica, R is # of read replica. used in Amazon Dynamo
 OLAP: Online Analytical Processing (database, e.g., Sybase IQ, Teradata)
 OLTP: Online Transaction Processing
 ORM: Object Relational Mapping (a database architecture, used by Alibaba)